marteinn/wagtail-alt-generator/README.md

 The Google Vision provider is based on `google-api-python-client` and are typically done using [Application Default Credentials](https://cloud.google.com/docs/authentication#getting_credentials_for_server-centric_flow) for authentication.

 You can authenticate locally with the [Google Cloud SDK](https://cloud.google.com/sdk/), on production with either the built in credentials (if you already run on Google Cloud) or with a [Service Account key file](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount).

+You also need to define the provider:

+- `ALT_GENERATOR_PROVIDER`: `'wagtailaltgenerator.providers.google_vision.GoogleVision'`

 ## Tests